TasumLuke/Research-Analytics-Platform/README.md

 - Large CSVs in-browser cause memory issues; add server-side ingestion for >50MB datasets.
 - If metrics look wrong, confirm correct encoding of categorical labels and that missing values were handled.

-## 11 — Contact & how to carry it forward
-If you want to carry this project forward:
-1. Fork the repo and open a small PR with one focused change.
-2. Try adding tests for your change and document usage in the README.
-3. If you are a student, list this work on a portfolio and mention that it's a collaborative, extensible research tool.

 Thanks for reading, good luck
 — Luke Rimmo Lego & Dr. Denver Baptiste